CISecurity/ControlsAssessmentSpecification/control-2/control-2.8.rst

 * M1 = List of all instances of whitelisting software found in the software inventory
 * M2 = List of appropriately configured whitelisting software instances
 * M3 = List of inappropriately configured whitelisting software instances
-* M4 = The number of all instances of whitelisting software found in the software inventory (count of M1)
+* M4 = Count of all instances of whitelisting software found in the software inventory (count of M1)
-* M5 = The number of appropriately configured whitelisting software instances (count of M2)
+* M5 = Count of appropriately configured whitelisting software instances (count of M2)
-* M6 = The number of inappropriately configured whitelisting software instances (count of M3)
+* M6 = Count of inappropriately configured whitelisting software instances (count of M3)

 Metrics
 -------